John Vincent (British Army officer): War of 1812

 On the outbreak of war, Vincent led a detachment of the 49th from Lower Canada to Kingston, Ontario, and was commander of this post during the winter of 1812 to 1813, being promoted to brigadier general.
-His forces fought off one half-hearted attack by ships under the American Commodore Isaac Chauncey, and over the winter he successfully bluffed the American Commander-in-Chief, General Henry Dearborn, into thinking his forces were much larger than they actually were and deterred any attack.
+His forces fought in the Battle of Kingston Harbour, against the American Commodore Isaac Chauncey, and over the winter he successfully bluffed the American Commander-in-Chief, General Henry Dearborn, into thinking his forces were much larger than they actually were and deterred any attack.

 Vincent was subsequently transferred to the Niagara frontier.
 On 27 May 1813, his positions were attacked in the Battle of Fort George.
 Although his British and Canadian regulars made a determined defence, Vincent realised that he was about to be outflanked and surrounded, and ordered a rapid retreat.

 Vincent's forces halted at a defensive position at Burlington Heights, where Vincent received news of his promotion to major general.
 The pursuing American forces halted at Stoney Creek (Hamilton, Ontario).
 Their camp was insecure, and Vincent followed a suggestion by his second in command, Lieutenant-Colonel John Harvey, to mount a night attack.
 The resulting Battle of Stoney Creek was a clear British victory, badly shaking the Americans.
 Vincent himself took little part.
 He was injured when thrown from his horse in the confusion of battle and was finally found wandering in the woods, seven miles from the battle scene, in a state of confusion, convinced that the entire British force had been destroyed; his horse, hat and sword all missing.
 Harvey, understandably, did not mention this on his report of the battle.

 The Americans subsequently retreated to Fort George, and Vincent's forces maintained a blockade of them for several months.
 During this time Vincent's regiment, the 49th, won the nickname 'Green Tigers' from the Americans because of the fierceness of their fighting and the colour of their facings.
 After the British defeat at the Battle of Moraviantown, which threatened Vincent's rear, he retreated again to Burlington Heights.
 By this time, Vincent was ill, and was transferred first to Kingston once again, then to Montreal, before leaving for England.

 He never again saw active service, but was promoted Lieutenant General in 1825 and full General in 1843.
 He had held the sinecure post of Lieutenant Governor of Dumbarton Castle since April, 1814, and became Colonel of the 69th Foot in 1836.